 In early 2014, Sarah was hired as a Parade Performer for Disneyland Resort in Anaheim, California.
 For four years she was cast in several parades and had a blast performing down Main Street, USA.
 During her time in Southern California, she never stopped teaching and was given many opportunities to guest choreograph for various teams and performers.

-In the summer of 2017, Miss Sarah and her fiance decided to make the move to their favorite city of Portland, OR.
+In the summer of 2017, Miss Sarah and her then-fiance decided to make the move to their favorite city of Portland, OR.
 She is very excited to be here in the Pacific Northwest teaching Portland’s best!